mikeseidle/CSE3521_HW4/README.md

     Nodes expanded with Minimax + Alpha-Beta Pruning: Evaluated 55506 states, Expanded 29634 states

 How do the results change?
 Why do you get this result?

+The number of evaluate and expanded states dramatically decreased.
+This is because with Aplha Beta we are not looking at states that wont make a difference so we get to skip over them and reduce our total counts.
+So this works according to what we thought.